Pistachio Pastry Cream – Crème Pâtissière À La Pistache

 Instructions

-• Fill a medium pot with water and bring it to a boil.
-Once boiling, add shelled pistachios to the water.
-Let them boil for about 60 seconds.
+• Preheat the oven to 350°F (180°C).
+Fill a medium pot with water and bring it to a boil.
+Add the shelled pistachios and let them boil for about 2-3 minutes.
+200 g raw shelled pistachios

 • While the pistachios are blanching, prepare a bowl of ice water.
-After the pistachios have boiled for a minute, drain them then immediately add them to the ice bath.
+After they have blanched, drain the pistachios and immediately add them to the ice bath.

-• Once the pistachios have cooled in the ice water, drain them and tip them onto a clean kitchen towel.
-Use a second dry kitchen towel to rub the skins off, or your hands to indiviually peel them.
+• Once cooled, drain and tip them onto a clean kitchen towel.
+Use a second dry kitchen towel to rub the skins off.

-• After all the pistachios have been peeled, add them to a food processor and grind until they turn into a clumpy, fine meal.
-This will take 5-10 minutes depending on your food processor.
-Stop and scrape down the sides of the bowl as necessary.
+• Add the cooled pistachios to a food processor and grind until they turn into a clumpy, fine meal.
+Add the powdered sugar and almond extract, if using, then keep processing until the oils release and it forms a smooth paste.
+This will take 10-15 minutes depending on your food processor.
+Stop and scrape down the sides as necessary.
+If it's not coming together after 15 minutes, add 1-2 teaspoons of neutral vegetable oil.
+2 Tablespoons powdered sugar, 1/2 teaspoon almond extract

 Crème pâtissière

-• Heat milk and vanilla on medium heat in a medium saucepan until it is just at a simmer.
+• In a medium saucepan, heat the milk and vanilla on medium heat until just at a simmer.
+480 g whole milk, 1 vanilla bean

-• Add the hot milk mixture in a steady stream to the egg mixture while continuously whisking.
-This step is to prevent the egg yolks from curdling.
+• Pour the hot milk in a steady stream into the egg mixture while whisking constantly.

 Notes

-Store-bought pistachio paste – You can subsitute the pistachios with around 2-4 Tablespoons store-bought pistachio paste, or according to taste.
+• Store-bought pistachio paste.
+You can substitute the pistachios with around 100g store-bought pistachio paste, adjusted to taste.
+This will make a smoother custard.

 Nutrition